anjanaanilkumar1289/iCOMIC_doc/docs/case.md

 ##### 10.5.11 Retrieving the data

 Once the analysis is completed, iCOMIC will automatically move on to the Results tab which displays three major results.
+1. DNA-Seq

+The results displayed for DNA seq workflow are listed below.
+- Analysis Statistics

+Displays a MultiQC consolidated report of overall analysis statistics.
+This includes FastQC reports, Alignment statistics and variant statistics.

+- Variants called

+On clicking this button a pop up with the vcf file of variants called will be displayed.

+- Annotated variants

+Displays the annotated vcf file

+(SCREENSHOT)
+2. RNA-seq

+The results displayed for DNA seq workflow are listed below.
+- Analysis Statistics

+Displays a MultiQC consolidated report of overall analysis statistics.
+This includes FastQC reports and Alignment statistics
+- Differentially Expressed Genes

+On clicking this button a pop up with the list of differentially expressed genes will be displayed.
+- Plots

+Displays differentially expressed genes in R plots such as MA plot, Heatmap, PCA plot and box plot.

+(SCREENSHOT)

 ##### 10.5.12 Analysis with BAM input
 iCOMIC allows the user to start the analysis with aligned BAM files.
 For running iCOMIC with BAM files as input, the files should be sorted and stored in a folder named ‘results_dna/mapped’ or ‘results/mapped’ in the case DNA seq and RNA seq workflows respectively.
 The BAM files should be named in the format `{sample}-{unit}-{condition}.sorted.bam`.
 It is advised that while choosing this approach, the input is provided as a table.
 The sample information should be specified as mentioned in section 3 with fq1 and fq2 columns empty.